-12.4.7 Database H2 levels
+12.3.7 Database H2 levels

-This changes the number of electronic levels within the H_2 molecule.
+This changes the number of electronic levels within the H2 molecule.
 The default is seven and includes the ground and first six bound singlet electronic states.
 This is also the largest number of levels.
 At minimum is three levels, which is sufficient to include the Lyman and Werner bands in the UV.
-This are a necessary minimum number of levels to include the correct photodissociation processes.
+This is the necessary minimum number of levels to include the correct photodissociation processes.
 If no number appears but the keyword large does then the code will use the upper limit.

-12.4.8 Database H2 limit -4
+12.3.8 Database H2 limit -4